-Directed UDP

-When selecting this option, you are prompted for the Datagram type.
+Directed UDP When selecting this option, you are prompted for the Datagram type.
 Enter 01 for directed or broadcast UDP.
 Datagrams of type 01 can be sent as a broadcast by enabling the Send as Broadcast option.
 The default is not to broadcast.
+Note: Datagrams are sent as subnet-directed broadcasts.
 When the UDP option is in effect, the unit never attempts to initiate a TCP connection because it uses UDP datagrams to send and receive data.